Basics of Medicare Supplement Policies

-Because insurance is regulated by the states, it can be confusing on how policies are transported across state lines.
+Because insurance is regulated by the states, it can be confusing how policies are transported across state lines.
 You can keep your plan when moving between states.
 All you do is update your address with your current carrier.
 Your premiums may change based on your new location

 There are certain states where this is an exception.
 If you move to or from Massachusetts, Wisconsin, or Minnesota, you will have to switch plans.
 These states have different standardized plans than the 10 standard plans offered in most states.

-When you purchase a Medicare Supplement policy, most companies will give you a 30 day free look period.
+When you purchase a Medicare Supplement policy, most companies will give you a 30-day free look period.
 The time starts when your policy goes into effect and runs for 30 days.
 During that time you can switch without penalty.
 However, you do have to pay premiums for both your new and old plan for 1 month if you decide to use this option.

 Pre-existing conditions are common among most people over 65.
-In fact, according to the Department of Health and Human Services, up to 50% of American have some type of pre-existing health condition.
+In fact, according to the Department of Health and Human Services, up to 50% of Americans have some type of pre-existing health condition.
 These conditions could be cancer, heart disease, diabetes, asthma, kidney disease, etc.